zjeffro/os-hyprland/README.md

 # PikaOS ISO production

-This repository contains the tools necessary for building PikaOS KDE ISOs.
+This repository contains the tools necessary for building PikaOS Hyprland ISOs.

 ## Building